chen-vv/tcp-over-udp/README.md

 ### Bandwidth & send rate tests

-These tests are to check the bandwith usage of the protocol and the senrate of the sender.
-These tests do not use pytest.
+These tests are to check the bandwidth usage of the protocol and the send rate of the sender.
+These tests do not use Pytest.

 To run the bandwidth check:

 1. In the command line, navigate to the test directory using `cd src/test`.
-2. Run `python3 check_bandwidth.py`.
+2. Run `python3 check_bandwidth.py` to start the bandwidth check.
-3. The results will be displayed on the console.
+3. The bandwidth usage over time will be displayed on the console.
+4. To stop the test program, press `CTRL + C` or `CMD + C` on the keyboard, depending on your machine environment.

 To run the send rate check:

-1. Open a session in cloudlab, and open a terminal in juno and in europa.
+1. [Open a session](https://www.cloudlab.us/instantiate.php?profile=f4831d7ad4a10703c7bea6e63acceb3a76bf1dcf) in Cloudlab, and open a terminal in juno and in europa.
 2. In the command line, navigate to the test directory using `cd src/test`.
-3. Update the hostanme of europa in the script and run the script in juno with `python3 check_sendrate.py` while runing the receiver from the command line within europa with the following commmand: `./receiver 12345 received.mp3`.
+3. Update the variable `RECEIVER_HOSTNAME` in `check_sendrate.py` to the hostname of europa.
+4. In the europa terminal, run `./receiver 12345 received.mp3` to start the receiver.
+5. In the juno terminal, run `python3 check_sendrate.py` to start the send rate check.
-4. The results will be displayed on the console.
+6. The results will be displayed on the console.

 ### Troubleshooting